Practical or woo-woo

+Can you be practical and woo-woo at the same time?
 For some time now, I’ve been straddling the line of logical, practical, nose-to-the-grindstone, Gary Vaynerchuk style me on the left; and intuitive, touchy-feely, go-with-the-flow, Abraham Hicks me on the right.
 I have one foot in the concrete jungle and the other foot on the moon.
 Can you picture that?
 It’s unsettling, like I’m always off balance.
 I feel I need to commit to one or the other.

 Yet for many years I’ve done the concrete jungle particularly in the accounting world and it’s never fit.
 I believe it had a lot to do with me getting breast cancer.
 Now, as I take my first steps on the moon, there’s nothing underfoot, there’s no foundation, no stability.
 I’m floating.
 There’s no gravity pulling me down to earth.
-I often feel guilty about not putting my nose to the grindstone, like I’m somehow lazy.
+Often I feel guilty about not putting my nose to the grindstone, like I’m somehow lazy.
 I want to believe, both feet in, but I’m not there yet.